epic-gateway/dev-test-environment/roles/epic/README.md

-EGW
+EPIC Devops
 =========

-Creates an EGW on a clean Ubuntu 20.04LTS installation
+Creates an EPIC on a clean Ubuntu 20.04LTS installation

 Requirements
 ------------